derailed/k9s/README.md

         featureGates:
           # Toggles NodeShell support.
 Allow K9s to shell into nodes if needed.
 Default false.
           nodeShell: false
-        # Provide shell pod customization of feature gate is enabled
-        shellPod:
-          # The shell pod image to use.
-          image: killerAdmin
-          # The namespace to launch to shell pod into.
-          namespace: fred
-          # imagePullPolicy defaults to Always
-          imagePullPolicy: Always
-          # imagePullSecrets defaults to no secret
-          imagePullSecrets:
-          - name: my-regcred
-          # The resource limit to set on the shell pod.
-          limits:
-            cpu: 100m
-            memory: 100Mi
         # The IP Address to use when launching a port-forward.
         portForwardAddress: 1.2.3.4
       kind: